grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/01 HTTP-2.md

 ## Load testing HTTP/2 with k6

-When you make HTTP requests in k6 it will automatically upgrade the connection to HTTP/2.0 if the server supports it, just like your web browser would.
-You can check what protocol was used for a particular request by looking at the `proto` property of the response object.
+When you make HTTP requests in k6, k6 automatically upgrades the connection to HTTP/2.0 if the server supports it, just like your web browser would.

+To check what protocol was used for a particular request, refer to the `proto` property of the response object.

 <CodeGroup labels={["Check if protocol used for request is HTTP/2.0"]} lineNumbers={[true]}>